 7. What is the alternative?

 And this brings us to the most crucial question of all.
 Gunsters often denigrate “gun control” by insisting that if bad guys want to get their hands on guns, they will do so no matter what laws are in effect.
 One might as well say the same about the offenses of thieves, rapists and murderers.
 Why have any laws at all?
 Why not live in a “limited government” Shangri-La where you can do whatever you damn well please as long as you have sufficient firepower to stop anyone from stopping you?

 In this case, they have a valid question, but they’re still giving the wrong answer.
 The purpose of proscriptive law is not to transform bad guys into good guys, but to help prevent good guys from becoming bad guys; and to define bad guy behavior and prescribe appropriate penalties.
 The alternative is dystopian chaos and vigilante justice.

 A world without “gun control” is a world with no restrictions on guns at all.
 It’s a world in which a six-year-old with enough funds can purchase an Uzi as easily as a Hershey bar; why bother making it illegal for a child to buy a gun if indeed “gun control doesn’t work”.
 Is that really the kind of world you want to live in?

 For that matter, how comfortable would you really feel strolling through Grand Central Station if you knew that every character passing through it was armed?
-Before you respond with a knee-jerk NRA soundbite or bogus “statistics” on gun defense, think about it long and hard.
+Before you respond with a knee-jerk NRA soundbite or bogus “statistic” on gun defense, think about it long and hard.
 And think about it honestly, since nobody is going to be peeking at your answer.
 Or if they do, you can always just shoot them.